idea-fasoc/OpenFASOC/README.rst

 Upgrading
 ****************
-To upgrade packages used by the generators, the dependencies.sh script must be run, which can be found in the home folder of the cloned repository.
+To upgrade packages used by the generators, the dependencies.sh script must be run (which can be found in the home folder of the cloned repository).

 .. code-block:: bash